microsoft/BotBuilder-Samples/samples/javascript_nodejs/14.nlp-with-dispatch/README.md

 This bot has been created using [Microsoft Bot Framework][1], it shows how to create a bot that relies on multiple [LUIS.ai][11] and [QnAMaker.ai][12] models for natural language processing (NLP).

-## Prerequisites
-This samples requires prerequisites in order to run.
-- [Required Prerequisites][41]

-[Dispatch CLI](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Dispatch) is a tool to create and evaluate LUIS models used for NLP (Natural Language Processing).
-Dispatch works across multiple bot modules such as LUIS applications, QnA knowledge bases and other NLP sources (added to dispatch as a file type).

 Use the Dispatch model in cases when:
-- Your bot consists of multiple modules and you need assistance in routing user's utterances to these modules and evaluate the bot integration.
+- Your bot consists of multiple language modules (LUIS + QnA) and you need assistance in routing user's utterances to these modules in order to integrate the different modules into your bot.
 - Evaluate quality of intents classification of a single LUIS model.
 - Create a text classification model from text files.

+## Prerequisites
+This sample **requires** prerequisites in order to run.

+### Overview
+This bot uses the Dispatch service to route utterances as it demonstrates the use of multiple LUIS models and QnA maker services to support multiper conversational scenarios.

+- Node.js version 10.14.1 or higher.
+    ```bash
+    # determine node version
+    node --version
+    ```

+### Use Dispatch with Mulitple LUIS and QnA Models
+To learn how to configure Dispatch with multiple LUIS models and QnA Maker services, refer to the steps found [here][41].

 # To try this sample
 - Clone the repository